m15a/vim-fennel-syntax/README.md

 ## Options

-For all options below, if both global and buffer local ones are found, the buffer local one takes precedence.
-In the example codes, only global options `g:...` are shown but `b:...` also works.
+For all options, if both global and buffer local ones are defined, the buffer local one takes precedence.

-### fennel_use_lume
+### `fennel_use_lume`

-This option enables highlighting for functions provided by [Lume][3].
+Enable highlighting for functions provided by [Lume][3].

 ```vim
 let g:fennel_use_lume = 1  " default: 1